jespermhl/image-copyright-manager/README.md

 ---

-**New in 1.1.2:**
+**New in 1.1.3:**
-- Fixed bugs and made minor improvements
-- Updated the translation template (POT) file
-- Improved code quality
+- Added CSS toggle setting in admin panel (Settings → Image Copyright)
+- CSS is now conditionally loaded based on user preference

 ---